sparkutils/quality/docs/index.md

 * Support for massive [Bloom Filters](advanced/blooms/) while retaining FPP (i.e. several billion items at 0.001 would not fit into a normal 2gb byte array)
 * [Map lookup](advanced/mapFunctions/) expressions for exact lookups and contains tests, using broadcast variables under the hood they are a great fit for small reference data sets
-* [Wiew loading](advanced/viewLoader.md) - manage the use of session views in your application through configuration and a pluggable [DataFrameLoader](./site/scaladocs/com/sparkutils/quality/DataFrameLoader.html)
+* [View loading](advanced/viewLoader.md) - manage the use of session views in your application through configuration and a pluggable [DataFrameLoader](./site/scaladocs/com/sparkutils/quality/DataFrameLoader.html)

 * [Lambda Functions](advanced/userFunctions/) - user provided re-usable sql functions over late bound columns